ChepkemoiPeris/python-todo-app-devops-demo/README.md

     kubectl get ingress
     ```
     Copy the value under the ADDRESS column, Open the URL in your browser to access the To-Do app running on EKS

+## Challenges faced for this sre:

+Initially, the GitHub Actions workflow triggered redundantly on every commit.
+Fixed this by adding conditional checks using GitHub path filters so it only runs when relevant folders (app/, k8s/, terraform/) change.